Balcora-Gate/hw-data-serialiser/README.md

 node ./main.js -w
 ```
 Details:
-1. Clone this repo somewhere (`git clone https://github.com/HW-PlayersPatch/hw-data-compiler.git`)
+1. Clone this repo somewhere (`git clone https://github.com/HW-PlayersPatch/hw-data-serialiser.git`)
-    1. If you want to use this within your own project, `npm install hw-data-compiler`
+    1. If you want to use this within your own project, `npm install hw-data-serialiser`
-2. Navigate into the cloned repo (probably with `cd hw-data-compiler`) and run `npm install`
+2. Navigate into the cloned repo (probably with `cd hw-data-serialiser`) and run `npm install`
-3. `npm run compile` is the command to run the script, **it can take two flags:**
+3. `node ./main.js` is the command, **it can take two flags:**
     1. `-w`: 'Write to file', writes the compiled data into a file called `dump.json`
     2. `-db`: 'Write to database', writes the compiled data into an [Atlas](https://www.mongodb.com/cloud/atlas) database according to variables in your `.env` file (see below).
 4. Follow the prompts: